-If tou donate stock that has appreciated in value to a charity (i.e. Scooter's Pals) donation during your life, you'll avoid capital gains tax and instead receive a tax deduction equal to the market value of the stock.
+If you donate stock that has appreciated in value to a charity (i.e. Scooter's Pals) donation during your life, you'll avoid capital gains tax and instead receive a tax deduction equal to the market value of the stock.
 Plus Scooter's Pals can sell the stock without paying capital gains taxes because charities are tax exempt.

-Charitable Rollover (QCD)
+Create a Charitable Rollover (QCD)

 If you're over age 70½ with an IRA, you may donate up to $100,000 per year to Scooter's Pals directly from an IRA.
 Known as a Qualified Charitable Distribution a QCD will count towards the annual minimum distribution the IRS requires from IRA accounts.
 This can be a good strategy for individuals who don't need to use their IRA distribution to cover living expenses.

-Bequest in Your Will or Revocable Trust
+Include a Bequest in Your Will or Revocable Trust

 A very simple and direct way to benefit Scooter's Pals is to leave a bequest in your will or revocable trust.
 A charitable bequest can help reduce any applicable state estate taxes.